segment-boneyard/sse-stream/Readme.md

 ## API

-### sse()
+### sse(opts)

   Create a new stream that transforms data into the server-sent events format.
+It accepts (multiline) strings, numbers, buffers and objects as inputs. `error` events are emitted when functions or circular object structures are written to it.

-  Handles (multiline) strings, numbers, buffers and objects.
+  Options:

-  Emits `error` events when functions or circular object structures are written to it.
+  - `retry:number` How many milliseconds the browser should wait in between reconnects

 ## License